mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Construct a Welcome message from the encrypted GroupInfo object, the encrypted key packages and, optionally, a PSK.

+* If the commit includes a `Re-Init` proposal, the Committer MUST create a new group and send corresponding Welcome messages to all Clients that are Members of the group _after_ the commit.
+The Welcome message MUST include a `PSKId` with `psktype = re-initialization`, `psk_group_id = group_id`, `psk_epoch = epoch` and `recovery_nonce = re-init_nonce`, where `group_id` and `epoch` are the fields from the previously constructed GroupInfo and `re-init_nonce` is the field from the `Re-Init` proposal included in the commit.
+The `ProtocolVersion` of the new group MUST be greater or equal than the one of the original group.

 A member of the group applies a Commit message by taking the following steps: